aragon/hack/docs/guides-agent-app.md

 To assign these permissions we need to get a hold of the Ethereum address of the Agent app -- remember **Agent is a fully-fledged Ethereum account** -- as well as the address of the Voting app in our DAO.

 The Agent app address is returned at the end of the output of the `dao install` command.
-In my case it's **0x843bfA21a040E742ec32b8F6991e182D9655AF21** .
+In my case it's **0x843bfA21a040E742ec32b8F6991e182D9655AF21** (see the code snippet above).
 Yours will be slightly different.

 As for the Voting app, its address can be found through the UI as follows: